ocplatest/MCW-SAP-HANA-on-Azure/Hands-on lab/HOL step-by-step - SAP HANA on Azure.md

 | Automated SAP Deployments in Azure Cloud | <https://github.com/Azure/sap-hana/> |

-## Exercise 1: Implement a single-node HANA instance by using Terraform and Ansible

-Duration: 120 minutes

-In this exercise, you will implement a single-node deployment of SAP HANA on Azure virtual machines (VMs).
-Following initial configuration of Terraform-based templates, the deployment will be fully automated, including installation of all necessary SAP HANA components.

-### Task 1: Provision a Linux virtual machine hosting lab deployment tools
+## Exercise 1: Prepare the Linux virtual machine hosting lab deployment tools

+Duration: 20 minutes

 1. From the lab computer, start a Web browser, navigate to the Azure portal at https://portal.azure.com and sign in with credentials you will be using in this lab.